codes-org/codes/doc/dev/yaml-config.md

 - **`components`** is a map of name → component.
 A **component** pairs a model (`model:`) with its parameters; a flat-network component also names the NIC model it runs over (`network:`).
 Components are referenced by name from the topology.
+The compute component may carry an inline `workload:` — the single-workload shortcut, see "Workloads and jobs" below.
 The key `type:` is reserved for a future schema version and is rejected rather than passed through as a model param.
 - **`topology`** selects the layout, via one of three `format`s: `flat` is an all-to-all point-to-point network described by a component and a node count;
   `parametric` is an HPC fabric described by shape parameters; `groups` lays the LP groups out directly (the escape hatch for configs that aren't a single network).
 Each is documented in its own section below.
+- **`jobs`** places workloads on the topology's nodes — what the nodes run, as opposed to what they are.
+The common single-workload case is instead an inline `workload:` on the compute component; both are covered in "Workloads and jobs" below.
 - **`sections`** carries config a model reads directly by name (DIRECTOR, NETWORK_SURROGATE, resource, …) through verbatim — see `sections:` below.
 - **`simulation`** carries run-level settings — the simulation end time and the